-- Students will demonstrate commitment to professional development and improvement of performance. - 2.
-Students will access, analyze, interpret, synthesize, and communicate information and ideas. - 3.
-Students will employ and model effective use of instructional technology in diverse settings. - 4.
-Students will work efficiently, effectively, and cooperatively as leaders and members of teams and groups.
+- 1. Program graduates will demonstrate commitment to professional development and improvement of performance. - 2.
+Program graduates will access, analyze, interpret, synthesize, and communicate information and ideas. - 3.
+Program graduates will employ and model effective use of instructional technology in diverse settings. - 4.
+Program graduates will work efficiently, effectively, and cooperatively as leaders and members of teams and groups.

-- At the beginning of the program, students will articulate their initial goals and delineate professional development opportunities within the context of instructional technology in a career development plan.
-At the end of the program, they will again articulate goals, and describe, document and reflect upon their professional development during the program in their capstone professional portfolios. - Students' information skills are demonstrated throughout the program and are assessed by faculty observation and by documentation in the capstone professional portfolio.
-Evidence of effective access, utilization and evaluation of information for both print and electronic resources is required. - Students' technology skills are assessed throughout the program by faculty observation and by documentation in the capstone professional portfolio.
-Evidence of electronic communication, technology presentations, and use of production and instructional software is required. - 4.
-Students demonstrate their collaborative efforts through reports, field-based projects, and presentations throughout the program.
+- At the beginning of the program, students will articulate their initial goals and delineate professional development opportunities within the context of instructional technology.
+At the end of the program, they will again articulate goals, and describe, document and reflect upon their professional development during the program in their capstone professional portfolios. - Program graduates' information skills are demonstrated throughout the program and are assessed by faculty observation and by documentation in the capstone professional portfolio.
+Evidence of effective access, utilization, and evaluation of information for both print and electronic resources is required. - Program graduates' technology skills are assessed throughout the program by faculty observation and by documentation in the capstone professional portfolio.
+Evidence of electronic communication, technology presentations, and use of production and instructional software is required.

+4. Program graduates demonstrate their collaborative efforts through reports, field-based projects, and presentations throughout the program.
 They are assessed by direct observation of college faculty and by documentation in the professional portfolio.